PagerDuty Agent Integration Guide

 repositories as described below.

-Once you have the Agent installed, it's important to remember to update the Agent packages regularly to ensure that you have the latest fixes.
-Depending on your Linux distribution, you can keep your Agent packages up to date with the following steps:
+After installing PagerDuty Agent, please remember to update agent packages regularly to ensure that you have the latest fixes.
+Depending on your Linux distribution, you can keep your agent packages up to date with the following steps:

 Ubuntu